TheophileMot/tweeter/README.md

 - functional 'flag' and 'like' buttons
 - ROT13 for more alphabets
 - the regular expression input should indicate whether the expression is valid or not (e.g., by making the background of the input form red)
+- other custom filters, e.g., by date, user, etc.

 ## Design issues
 - the filter and compose sections scroll with the page; it might better to have them fixed in place